Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 In terms of the quality of the support, I’ve had a lot of experience of GetResponse’s live chat service, and I’ve always found the responses quick and the agents extremely helpful and knowledgeable.

-I haven’t had much experience of AWeber support, but the company’s very long history of receiving Stevie awards for it should provide reassurance on that front.
+I haven’t had much experience of AWeber support, but the company’s very long history of receiving Stevie awards for it should provide a bit of reassurance on that front.

 Bottom line on support: if you think you’re the kind of customer that is definitely going to require phone and migration support, then it’s worth giving AWeber some serious consideration over GetResponse.